News Stories

 • April

-The Under Secretary of Defense for Personnel and Readiness recently released the latest Force Health Protection guidance (supplements 5 and 6).
+Under Secretary of Defense for Personnel and Readiness Matthew Donovan recently released Supplement 7 to the Force Health Protection Guidance, providing guidance on cloth face coverings, personal protection equipment and non-pharmaceutical interventions.

 News Releases

-The Under Secretary of Defense for Personnel and Readiness recently released the latest Force Health Protection guidance (supplements 5 and 6).
+Under Secretary of Defense for Personnel and Readiness Matthew Donovan recently released Supplement 7 to the Force Health Protection Guidance, providing guidance on cloth face coverings, personal protection equipment and non-pharmaceutical interventions.

 Mississippi Valley Division